LiYingpsych/macroscope-front-end/README.md

 ## Bugs and Enhancement Requests

-We welcome contributions and feedback on our site!
-Please file a request in our issue tracker and we'll take a look.
+We welcome contributions and feedback on the site!
+Please create a [new issue](https://github.com/StraightOuttaCrompton/macroscope-front-end/issues/new) in our [issue tracker](https://github.com/StraightOuttaCrompton/macroscope-front-end/issues) and we'll take a look.
 Or you can can contact us by [email](mailto:macroscope-project@protonmail.com).

 ## Browser Support